marktsuchida/pybhspc/docs/development.md

 Python 3.10+.

-Becker & Hickl TCSPC Package with SPCM DLL 5.2.0 (Sep 2023, TCSPC Package 7.0) or later (note that a more recent version is required than at run time).
+Becker & Hickl TCSPC Package with SPCM-DLL 5.2.0 (Sep 2023, TCSPC Package 7.0)
+or later (note that a more recent version is required than at run time).
 SPCM DLL 5.1.0 (Dec 2022) is the theoretical minimum requirement, but its header file `Spcm_def.h` may need to have trailing whitespace removed to compile.